Mapping class groups of $h$-cobordant manifolds: Connections to Weiss--Williams I

 provides a $1$-simplex in $\Omega B\bdiffh(M)_\bullet$ between $\mathcal R_0(\phi)$ and $W$, so $\pi_0(\mathcal R_\bullet)([\phi])=[W]$ as required.
 We also obtain that $\pi_0(\bdiffb(M\times \R)/\bdiff(M))\cong \frac{I(M)}{\mathcal D(M)}\subset H_0(C_2;\Wh(M))$, which very slightly improves \cite[Cor.
 5.5]{WWI}. \end{proof}

-\begin{proof}[Proof of Proposition \ref{appendixBprop}] Every term in the zig-zag is a Kan complex; the (simplicial) loop space of a Kan complex is Kan, every (semi-)simplicial group is Kan \cite[Thm.
-3]{simpgroupsKan}, and $\bdiffb_{>1/2}(M\times \R)_\bullet$ is visibly Kan (as $\bdiffb(M\times\R^\infty)_\bullet$ is).
+\begin{proof}[Proof of Proposition \ref{appendixBprop}] Every term in the zig-zag is a Kan complex; the (simplicial) loop space of a Kan complex is Kan, and both $\bdiffb(M\times\R^\infty)_\bullet$ and $\bdiffb_{>1/2}(M\times \R)_\bullet$ are Kan (here we use the collaring condition on face-preserving maps of Definition \ref{stratifieddefn}).
 Moreover, the simplicial loop space and the Kan loop group are weakly equivalent functors.
 Since geometric realisations of weak equivalences between Kan complexes are homotopy equivalences, the homotopy equivalence in the second line of the statement follows. \end{proof}